dss-extensions/dss_matlab/README.md

 - [`OpenDSSDirect.py`](http://github.com/dss-extensions/OpenDSSDirect.py): More pythonic bindings and useful tools.
 - [`DSS Sharp`](http://github.com/dss-extensions/dss_sharp/): .NET assembly to use the native DLL, mimics the COM object as used in .NET.

-Version 0.10.4, released on 2019-11-23, covers most of the COM functions and classes, besides some extensions from DSS C-API.
+Version 0.10.5, released on 2020-03-14, covers most of the COM functions and classes, besides some extensions from DSS C-API.
 If you find a missing function or unexpected behavior, please open an issue on GitHub to both help us track and hopefully fix it, and also inform other users.
+This project uses the [DSS C-API library version 0.10.5](https://github.com/dss-extensions/dss_capi/blob/0.10.x/docs/changelog.md#version-0105), based on OpenDSS revision 2836 (which is slightly newer than OpenDSS v8.6.7.1).

 ## Usage